dotrosedotnet/goin-out-of-my-head/README.md

 But it feels like I should be able to set default rhythms/melodies for a theme and easily call the theme with arguments to create variations.

+### What's to be done

+Honestly, I don't think I can leave lilypond.
+But I hope that a different language replaces it someday.
+I don't think it can become what I want, considering that their priorities seem to be very different than mine, and that they don't seem too keen on keeping up with modern modes of development and community management.
+They don't use github, and I don't think their community is willing to adopt a modern forum for communication, so development and community seems splintered across lots of different locations.

+So, I'll keep lilypond indefinitely.
+But I wish it were easier.
+I'll probably be adding Dorico to my toolbelt someday, but I still love lilypond because of it's text-only back-upable-ness.

+-Dot <3